omegasemantic/omegasemantic.github.io/_pages/vim.md

 ### Vim ponders a life or death decision

 > While this matchmaking has been going on, CHERMIONE has been sentenced to death for the murders of BELLAMIE and DIAPHANOUS.
-WINKIPOP [off stage] is announcing the news and calling for a volunteer to take CHERMIONE's place at the chopping block.
-Should a volunteer come forward, CHERMIONE's life will be spared.
+WINKIPOP [off stage] is announcing the news and calling for a volunteer to sacrifice themselves in CHERMIONE's place.

 Not much too later, a voice could be heard
 WINKIPOP, roaming, was spreading the word